jamieberrier/costume-closet/notes/notes.md

     - edit
   - add validations
   - update URLs
-  - when assigning a costume for 2nd, 3rd, etc time...change condition to used
 - costumes
   - display by season - already have current season (current_costumes)
 - costumes#show